-The Cartoon Art Museum is another one of the San Francisco art museums that is fun to visit.
-It’s a museum that is fully dedicated to cartoon and animation art.
+The Cartoon Art Museum is another one of the fun San Francisco art museums to visit.
+It is fully dedicated to cartoon and animation art.

-This museum was founded in 1984.
-It was stated when a group of cartoon art enthusiasts decided to begin showcasing their own works of art.
+This museum was founded in 1984, when a group of cartoon art enthusiasts decided to begin showcasing their own works of art.
 In 1987, it turned into an official museum with a permanent home.

 Quick Facts: This is another one of the San Francisco art museums that is very large.
-It has over 6,000 pieces in its permanent cartoon art collection from familiar Sunday comics to Saturday morning cartoons.
-This one has five galleries of exhibit space.
-It also has a research library.
+It has over 6,000 pieces in its permanent cartoon art collection, from familiar Sunday comics to Saturday morning cartoons.
+It has five galleries of exhibit space and a research library.

-Cost: $7 for adults, $5 for students and seniors, $3 for kids (6 to 12) and children 5 and under get in free; the first Tuesday of the month is "Toonsday" where you pay what you wish; additional cost for some special exhibits
+Cost: New prices TBA; First Tuesday of the month is "Toonsday" where you pay what you wish; Additional cost for some special exhibits

-Insider Tips: The museum looks small when you enter, but you will find a lot of classic comics here.
-Plan on spending at least an hour or more walking through and reading all of the comics.
+Insider Tips: Plan on spending at least an hour or more walking through and reading all of the comics.
 Photography is not allowed in the museum and you may have to check your camera at the front desk.

 Learn More: Cartoon Art Museum

-The Legion of Honor is another one of the great San Francisco art museums.
-It dedicates it space to fine arts from sculptures to paintings.
+The Legion of Honor is another one of the renowned San Francisco art museums.
+It dedicates its space to fine arts from sculptures to paintings.

-This amazing museum includes a Rodin issued cast of the famous "The Thinker" statue.
-You will also find famous European paintings, ancient works of art, photography and other fine arts on display at the Legion of Honor.
+This amazing museum includes a Rodin-issued cast of the famous "The Thinker" statue.
+You will also find famous European paintings, ancient works of art, and photography on display at the Legion of Honor.

 Quick Facts: Collection showcases 4,000 years of ancient and European art; over 800 European paintings; several pieces of ancient art from Egypt, the Near East, Greece, the Aegean Islands, Etruria and Rome; largest repository of works of art on paper in the western United States and photography that concentrates on early California and SF history